ahmetvural79/flowisy/README.md

 ---

 ## Overview
 Flowisy is an open-source Python library that unifies **data ingestion**, **processing**, and **AI optimization** across applications, databases, and documents.
-Built for developers tired of stitching together fragmented pipelines, it combines the strengths of:
+Built for developers tired of stitching together fragmented pipelines, it combines the strengths of diffrent tools.

-Transforms messy JSON, XML, or PDFs into **AI-ready structured data** with one line of code.
+Also it transforms messy JSON, XML, or PDFs into **AI-ready structured data** with one line of code.

 ## Core Components

 ### 1. Data Connector Module (`flowisy.connect`)
-Inspired by Airweave's connectivity features:

 - Universal connectors for applications, databases, URLs, and APIs
 - Support for multiple authentication methods
 - MCP (Multi-Cloud Platform) integration